Landau pole: Large order perturbative calculations

 Solution of the Landau pole problem requires the calculation of the Gell-Mann–Low function β(g) at arbitrary g and, in particular, its asymptotic behavior for g → ∞.
 Diagrammatic calculations allow one to obtain only a few expansion coefficients β_{2}, β_{3}, ..., which do not allow one to investigate the β function in the whole.
-Progress became possible after the development of the Lipatov method for calculating large orders of perturbation theory: One may now try to interpolate the known coefficients β_{2}, β_{3}, ... with their large order behavior, and to then sum the perturbation series.
+Progress became possible after the development of the Lipatov method (by Lev Lipatov) for calculating large orders of perturbation theory: One may now try to interpolate the known coefficients β_{2}, β_{3}, ... with their large order behavior, and to then sum the perturbation series.